bbeckenb/getvocaltogov-frontend/README.md

 **Search Templates**
 ![Search Templates](src/images/searchTemplates.png)

-Once the User enters their search criteria and selects 'Search for Templates' at the bottom of the form, the request will be sent to the [ GetVocalToGov API ](https://github.com/bbeckenb/GetVocalToGov).
+Once the User enters their search criteria and selects 'Search Templates' at the bottom of the form, the request will be sent to the [ GetVocalToGov API ](https://github.com/bbeckenb/GetVocalToGov).
 The database will be queried for records that match all filters.
 The resulting list will be sent and displayed on the front-end along with the search criteria in the form's alert message box.

 **Search Templates Success**
 ![Search Templates Success](src/images/searchTemplatesSuccess.png)